 We are a continually evolving online encyclopedia of Washington state history.
 We provide a free, authoritative, and easily accessible reference for the benefit of all.
 With a few noted exceptions, all articles on this site are original works prepared exclusively for HistoryLink.org by staff historians, contract writers, volunteers, and consulting experts.

 Our content increases almost daily, and (like history) we will never be done.
 As of May 2017, HistoryLink.org features more than 7,000 original fully sourced articles.
 As emigrants in ships and covered wagons crossed sea and land to pioneer our region, HistoryLink.org pioneered the Internet, debuting with demonstration content on May 1, 1998.
 Like the communities and state it chronicles, HistoryLink.org is a work in progress.
 We continuously add new features to fill gaps and enlarge upon selected subjects, and existing articles are often expanded or corrected to reflect new information.
 HistoryLink.org serves an average of 4,000 visitors a day, among them teachers, students, journalists, and lifelong history lovers who use us as a resource to inform their perceptions and enhance their lives.

 We welcome your comments and suggestions -- submit them the Contact page.
 We encourage you to inquire about adding your own voice to our People's History library.

-The encyclopedia has three libraries:
+The encyclopedia has three types of articles: